 - The bone will actually proliferate on your gonial angle in response to the stress placed by the masseter muscle from chewing.
 In contrast, patients with muscular dystrophy have very underdeveloped gonial angles.
 But changing your actual bone structure will require years, if not a decade, of consistent chewing.

-I recommend buying Falim gum off Amazon.
+I recommend Falim gum.
 It’s dirt cheap, hard, and has no sugar, although it doesn’t taste great.
 Start slow.
 If you get pain in your jaw joint, you’ve gone too far.
 Do this as often as you can, and rest your jaw as well, just like you would with muscles you work out at the gym.
 Work up to several hours per day.
 Or start with normal gum if you don’t chew gum at all.

-Plastic surgeons do not do jaw surgeries.
-With surgeries for your jaw, you need a medical reason to get it done, such as sleep apnea or malocclusion.
+Jaw surgeries are done by oral and maxillofacial surgeons and plastic surgeons.
+With surgeries for your jaw, it helps to have a medical reason to get it done, such as sleep apnea or malocclusion.

 The most common surgery to fix your jaw is the LeFort I to fix jaw malocclusion.
 Most of the time a truly recessed jaw will indeed cause health problems, and you’ll be able to get it covered by insurance.
 If this applies to you, getting this surgery should be your number one priority if you want to optimize your looks.